bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 - MUST NOT begin or end with a hyphen
 - hyphens MUST NOT be adjacent to other hyphens

-The rules for Link Type names, excepting the limit of 20 characters maximum, are also expressed below (as a non-normative convenience) using ABNF {{RFC5234}}.
+The rules for Link Properties names, excepting the limit of 20 characters maximum, are also expressed below (as a non-normative convenience) using ABNF {{RFC5234}}.

 ~~~~